jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/README.md

 An example of computing forward gradient using double backward autodiff in PyTorch can be found in [example.py](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/example.py)

 **If you are looking for the source code of the paper, I apologize for the delay.
 It has something to do with [this.](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/PXL_20220914_172013030.mp4) I am working on the replacement code.
-But it will take me sometime.
+But it will take me some time.
 Please check back here late November.**
 ## Model Overview:

 An in-depth paragraph about your project and overview of use.